Align to Misalign: Automatic LLM Jailbreak with Meta-Optimized LLM Judges: Algorithmic Details of

 \section{Algorithmic Details of \name{}}

-In this section, we present algorithm of \name{} in Alg.~\ref{alg:algorithm}. \name{} is a meta-optimization framework that alternates between two levels of optimization.
+\name{} is a meta-optimization framework that alternates between two levels of optimization.
 At the query level (inner loop), we iteratively refine jailbreak prompts for each harmful query: an attacker LLM generates candidate prompts, the target model produces responses, and a judge model scores them with a fine-grained scoring template, retaining only the top-ranked candidates across iterations.
 At the dataset level (outer loop), we update the scoring template itself so that its scores better align with true binary ASR outcomes.
 This meta-optimization process ensures that both the prompts and the evaluation rubric co-evolve, yielding stronger jailbreak attacks and more reliable optimization signals.